digitalportfolio/guide/gettingstarted.md

 ## 1 Creating a GitHub Account

-If you don’t already have one, you will need a GitHub account to get started with your GitHub hosted Digital Portfolio.
+- If you don’t already have one, you will need a GitHub account to get started with your GitHub hosted Digital Portfolio.
+- We recommend **not** to use your education account, as it may become inaccessible upon graduation.

 ## 2 Creating a New Repo